Matthieu-ui/oKaomoji_bot/README.md

 Host wherever is clever.

-node process manager needed to keep bot running.

-PM2 commands are used to start, stop, restart, reload, list, and monitor applications in background123.
+PM2 commands are used to start, stop, restart, reload, list, and monitor applications in background.

-Some common PM2 commands are123:
+Some common PM2 commands are:

-pm2 start app.js: start an application
+`pm2 start app.js: start an application`
-pm2 restart app_name: restart an application
+`pm2 restart app_name: restart an application`
-pm2 reload app_name: reload an application
+`pm2 reload app_name: reload an application`
-pm2 stop app_name: stop an application
+`pm2 stop app_name: stop an application`
-pm2 delete app_name: delete an application
+`pm2 delete app_name: delete an application`
-pm2 list: list the status of all applications pm2 logs: display logs in realtime pm2 monit: display a terminal based dashboard pm2 plus: display a web based dashboard
+`pm2 list: list the status of all applications`
+`pm2 logs: display logs in realtime`
+`pm2 monit: display a terminal based dashboard`
+`pm2 plus: display a web based dashboard`